HardisonCo/.github/international/islamic-republic-of-mauritania/mr-health/hms-oms/index.md

 ## Integration Points

-This document outlines how HMS-OMS is integrated with mr_Health systems in Islamic Republic of Mauritania.
+This document outlines how HMS-OMS is integrated with mr-health systems in Islamic Republic of Mauritania.